moazim1993/BigData_Spark_Tutorial/Project/README.md

 # Project Outline

 ## Create a Twitter Stream and send tweets to Spark
+Firstly we use tweepy API to pull tweets streams regard tracks #MAGA and #resist.
+Then the stream is directed into Spark Streaming through the TCP socket.

 We set up the Spark context in local mode with 3 CPU's running simulating 3 different machines.
 And build a Spark streaming context based on Spark context and set the time interval to 5 seconds.
 So the incoming tweets will be collect into 1 RDD every 5 seconds.
 ```python
 conf = SparkConf().setMaster('local[3]')